PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_trajectory.md

 folder: jpscore
 permalink: jpscore_trajectory.html
 summary: The results of jpscore simulation are written to files in different formats.
 Same formats can be used by other JuPedSim modules.
-last_updated: Dec 21, 2019
+last_updated: Dec 31, 2019
 ---

 Possible formats are:

-- `xml-plain` which is the default xml format
+- `xml-plain` an xml format
 - `plain` a flat format (just numbers)

-Note that if you are using the streaming mode or want to visualize the trajectories with `jpsvis`, the format should be `xml-plain`.

 ## XML
 The file has three main sections: `header`, `geometry` and `frames`.